Exporting High-Quality Video With Small File Sizes In Premiere

 Once completed, a 10-minute video may put you in the 250-300MB file size.

-I generally don’t recommend under 10MBPS, but I’ve been able to get away with it in a few cases.
+I generally don’t recommend under 10MBPS, but I’ve gotten away with it in a few cases.

-Facebook and Vimeo have similar bitrates as YouTube.
+Facebook and Vimeo have bit rates similar to YouTube.

 Facebook doesn’t have a recommended target bitrate, but 10-12 MBPS should be fine.